 What’s the official plan and timeline around the Stitzel-Weller tour experience?
 What can visitors expect if they come for a visit?

 While there has been speculation surrounding our plans at Stitzel-Weller, I can assure you that you will be one of the first to know when we have news to share.
 Bulleit will continue to be made the way with the same quality and commitment to excellence as it has since its beginnings.
 (Editor’s note: I’ve reached back out to Tom to see if we can get a little more information since we all know that the distillery is planning on re-opening distilling operations.)

-One of Bourbon & Banter’s reader’s bar has had problems obtaining different rye whiskeys due to a shortage of supply.
+One of Bourbon & Banter’s reader’s bars has had problems obtaining different rye whiskeys due to a supply shortage.
 Do you foresee that being a problem with Bulleit Rye?

-We have adequate of supply of Bulleit Rye.
+We have an adequate of supply of Bulleit Rye.